-Tinnitus & Temporo-Mandibular Disorder (TMD) here, Tinnitus is a spontaneous, internally generated noise (often referred to as “ringing in ear”) which is heard in one or both ears.
+Tinnitus & Temporo-Mandibular Disorder (TMD) here, Tinnitus is a spontaneous, internally generated noise (often referred to as “ringing in the ear”) that is heard in one or both ears.
 It is most often a subjective complaint, and the severity is dependent primarily on the patient’s description.
-It may occur alone or in combination with other symptoms such as: Temporo-Mandibular Joint (TMJ or TMD) issues, head, neck and back pain, dizziness (vertigo), and others.
+It may occur alone or in combination with other symptoms such as Temporo-Mandibular Joint (TMJ or TMD) issues, head, neck, and back pain, dizziness (vertigo), and others.

 TMD Patients more likely to report Tinnitus

 Patients with Temporo-Mandibular Joint Disorders (TMJ or TMD) report a higher prevalence of tinnitus than do age-matched control groups.
 Also, TMD has been implicated as a common cause of tinnitus.
 As many as one-third (32%) of all adults experience tinnitus at some point in their lives.
 It is estimated that approximately 18 million Americans seek medical attention for their tinnitus.
 9 million reports being seriously affected by their condition, and two million are disabled because of elusive sounds.

 Medical Treatment for Tinnitus & Temporo-Mandibular Disorder (TMD)